How to protect and restore your skin bacteria

 With all the interest in the microbiome at present, almost every university is busy investigating the health properties of different bacteria and fungi.
 They are also starting to discover and select the bacteria that have important and useful properties.
 One day in the not too distant future, you will be able to take a dose of bacteria to treat nearly any disease.
 For example, if you had a dose of pink eye (conjunctivitis) rather than taking antibiotic eye drops, you would take probiotic eye drops that contain the bacteria from a healthy eye.
 (Note: the quickest, most effective treatment for pink eye, getting the most votes on the Grow Youthful list of ailments, is apple cider vinegar).

-The first probiotic skin spray with added skin bacteria is now available.
-You can spray it onto your skin to treat a wide range of conditions that are caused by an imbalance or damage to the skin biome.
+The first probiotic skin sprays with added skin bacteria are already available.
+You spray it onto your skin to treat a wide range of conditions that are caused by an imbalance or damage to the skin biome.

 New-generation probiotics USA distributor